 1. Hobart Johnstone Whitley, the “Father of Hollywood” named the place while on his honeymoon vacation with his wife Margaret Virginia.
 He was born in the city of Toronto, Canada, and became a naturalized US citizen during 1870.

 2. Glen-Holly Hotel was the first hotel built in mainland Hollywood in 1895.

-Hollywood Film industry facts –
+Film industry facts –

 5. In 1900 most of the motion picture patents were held by Thomas Edison’s company Motion Picture Patents Company.
 To avoid the legal problems most of the motion picture companies started to move out of New Jersey.
 They started to start their productions in Los Angeles.
-Actually, at that time land prices are comparatively in Los Angeles.
+At that time land prices are comparatively in Los Angeles.

 7. A 17-minute silent film In “Old California” was the first motion picture in Hollywood.
 Directed by D.W.Griffith in 1910 the film was made for a motion picture company Biograph Company.

 8. In 1950 the first freeway ran through the area was Hollywood Freeway.